grAyDHD/G_ENGINE/Library/demos/20_m3UIFramework/Design.md

 ### Phase 3:
     Non interactive iteration of of PAUSE menu
 [x] Draw menu list with options
-[ ] Optimize rendering pipeline with dirty flags
+[x] Optimize rendering pipeline with dirty flags
-[ ] Add highlighting to current selection, change on UP/DOWN [ ] Set up sub menu states: one for each adjustable parameter [ ] Current text speed brighter color than others
+[ ] Complete basic rendering pipeline with clear sprite frame [ ] Add highlighting to current selection, change on UP/DOWN [ ] Set up sub menu states: one for each adjustable parameter [ ] Current text speed brighter color than others